-- 2.17 Following the introduction of CIL, the Council will mitigate the impacts of development on the borough's public realm using a combination of CIL and S106 Agreements. - 2.18 New public open space will be funded through CIL receipts, and land for new open space may be accepted as an in-kind CIL payment on sites allocated to provide new Local
+- 2.19 Following the introduction of CIL, the intention is that the Council will mitigate the impacts of development on the borough's public realm using a combination of CIL and S106 Agreements. - 2.20 New public open space will be funded through CIL receipts, and land for new open space may be accepted as an in-kind CIL payment on sites allocated to provide new Local Parks.

-Parks where identified in the Managing Development Document.
 Strategic projects to improve the streetscene and built environment will also be funded through CIL.

-Infrastructure Delivery Mechanism Infrastructure Theme Specific Requirement Planning Obligation CIL Public Open Space/public parks such as those identified in the Managing Development DPD X 1 Borough-wide improvements to streetscene and built environment X 1 Public Realm Site-specific public realm improvements 1 X Infrastructure dedicated to public safety (e.g. wider CCTV coverage) X 1 Safeguarding or securing access to public open spaces and walkways 1 X
+Ir Delivery M echanism Infrastructure Theme Planning Obligation CIL Public Open Space/public parks as identified in the Managing Development DPD X 1 Public Realm Borough-wide improvements to streetscene and built environment X ✓ Infrastructure dedicated to public safety (e.g. wider CCTV coverage) X 1